PrincetonUniversity/slurm_mnist/README.md

 The default value is '0' while the max is '3' where even error messages are suppressed.

-## Tensorboard
+## TensorBoard

-[Tensorboard](https://www.tensorflow.org/tensorboard/get_started) comes included in a Conda installation of TensorFlow.
+[TensorBoard](https://www.tensorflow.org/tensorboard/get_started) comes included in a Conda installation of TensorFlow.
 It can be used to view your graph, monitor training progress and more.
 It can be used on the head node of a cluster in non-intensive cases.
 It can be used intensively on Tigressdata.
 See this [page](https://researchcomputing.princeton.edu/sshX) for using graphics on the HPC clusters.

 ## Using PyCharm on TigerGPU